Xhevairi/fr/README.md

 https://newsapi.org/v2/top-headlines?country=us&category=business&apiKey=your_api_key

 - copy your api key from the newsapi link, and paste it in .env file
-- also, put to .env file the info required as in .env_example, then:
+- also, put to .env file; the info required as in .env_example, then:

     - .../> py manage.py makemigrations
     - .../> py manage.py migrate